1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 As bad as that may sound, eczema does not pose a threat to your baby’s long-term health or happiness.
 Because eczema (atopic dermatitis) is essentially an allergy like the hay fever that most adults suffer from, that means there is relief that can improve your baby’s comfort level and temperament.

 Unlike you, your baby can’t take an allergy pill.
 Instead, they just need a little TLC in the form of a daily application of an emollient cream.
 When your baby’s body reacts to the allergens, it’s with inflamed, itchy skin instead of with sneezing and a runny nose.
-When put that way, it doesn’t seem like such a major thing anymore, does it?

-Can Your Baby’s Eczema (Atopic Dermatitis) Improve or Even Disappear?
+Can Your Baby’s Eczema (Atopic Dermatitis) Improve?

 Yes!
 Your baby’s eczema (atopic dermatitis) will get better, and will even disappear completely if treated properly.
 Again, that doesn’t mean your baby is cured.